 1. Crawl Your Website, Repeatedly

-- Build upon and improve search rank after your website redesign it is important to know what is broken on the old website and ensure that breakages are corrected on the new website
+Especially in regard to SEO, crawl your site often to build upon and improve your search rank after your website redesign.
+It’s important to know what is broken on the old website and ensure that breakages are corrected on the new website.

-- Seek out existing website limitations and areas where you can improve; examine files which are being indexed by search engines, review keywords used (if any at all) in HTML page titles, meta description tags, and run a side-by-side comparison of how many pages are being indexed across search engines –what Google sees Bing may not see and it is important to understand why
+You should also seek out existing website limitations and areas where you can improve. for example, examine files which are being indexed by search engines, review what keywords are being used (if any!), and run a side-by-side comparison of how many pages are being indexed across search engines.
+What Google sees Bing may not see – and it is important to understand why.

-- Analyse top landing pages from your website with Google Webmaster Tools and apply the principles used in those to other important landing pages across your website
+You should also analyse top landing pages from your website with Google Webmaster Tools and apply the principles used in those to other important landing pages across your website.

 It is incredibly important to make sure that your navigation and link structure has a natural flow for both search engine site crawlers and humans alike.

 Think about the various roles for each type of human visitor and tailor your navigation for them.
 The general public might be interested in your blog, but specific industry roles should also be able to find exactly what they are looking for at their fingertips in as few clicks or touches as possible.